Sample-constrained partial identification with application to selection bias: Applied example: effect of education on income

-Our exposure is whether an individual remained in school at least until age 16, denoted by $X_i \in \lbrace 0, \, 1 \rbrace$, which associates with the instrument with $F > 100$.
-Lastly, our outcome is whether an individual earned more than \pounds 31,000 per year at the time of UK Biobank measurement in 2006, denoted by $Y_i \in \lbrace 0, \, 1 \rbrace$.
+We consider an instrumental variable design looking at the effect of education on income in the UK Biobank cohort.
+Our instrument is exposure to an educational reform taking place in England in 1972.
+Our exposure is whether an individual remained in school at least until age 16 and our outcome is whether an individual earned more than \pounds 31,000 per year in 2006.
 We restrict our sample to individuals who turned 15 within 12 months of September 1972 and we control for sex and month-of-birth indicators.
-For a given weight vector $w$, we write our estimator as

-As discussed in the introduction, UK Biobank is known to be non-representative of the UK population along dimensions such as education, health and sex.
-Since data on these characteristics is available within the UK Biobank sample, we specify a logit model for $\lambda_0$ as in Section \ref{sec:poplevel:parametric}, choosing as selection variables sex, years of education, income and days of physical activity per week as a proxy for health (\citealp{Fry2017, Hughes2019}).

-For our bound constraint, we choose $a$ of 0.01 and $b$ of 1.
-This choice allows some individuals to be as much as 100 times more likely to enter the sample than others.
-We also impose some additional constraints.
-Specifically, for our directionality constraint, we require the coefficients on years of education, income and days of physical activity per week to be non-negative and for the male indicator to be non-positive.
-We also know that the response rate for UK Biobank is 5.5\% and the proportion of males in the UK population in the relevant age group is 49.5\%, so these are included as constraints as in Sections \ref{sec:poplevel:responserate} and \ref{sec:poplevel:popmeans} respectively.
+The unweighted estimate is 0.18 (95\% confidence interval 0.08 - 0.28).
+An in-depth exposition of this design can be found in \textcite{Davies2018} and \Cref{sec:applied-example}.